 - Providing a basis for methodical and efficient analysis of threats and counter-measures, and

-- Providing a plan for minimizing damage if an intrusion does occur, and methods for disaster recovery of vital systems
+- Providing a plan for minimizing damage if an intrusion occurs, and methods for disaster recovery of vital systems

-But, there are dozens of security frameworks to choose from, some more appropriate for one type of organization than another.
-Some apply to all industries, while others are designed for a specific field of endeavor.
-Some are mandated by law, while others are voluntary.
-Some are proprietary, while others are open.
-Only a few of the available frameworks focus specifically on mobile security.
+But, there are dozens of security frameworks to choose from, more appropriate for one type of organization than another.
+Some apply to all industries while others are designed for a specific field of endeavor.
+The law mandates some, while others are voluntary.
+Some are proprietary while others are open.
+Only a few of the frameworks focus specifically on mobile security.

 According to a recent paper by Diana Salazar,